The Spiritual Laws That Govern Each Of The 7 Chakras

 The Law of Detachment reminds you that you can choose your words and actions, but you cannot control the response to your words and action.
 When your intentions are clear, and your heart is open, you will spontaneously demonstrate right speech trusting that the universe will handle the details.

-The intuition chakra, known in Sanskrit as ajna, is located in the forehead.
+The third eye chakra or intuition chakra, known in Sanskrit as ajna, is located in the forehead.
 It is the center of insight and intuition.
 When this center is open, you have a deep sense of connection to your inner voice, and feel guided in your choices.
 When blocked, there is a sense of self-doubt and distrust.
 The opening of this chakra is usually associated with a clear sense of connection to ones dharma, or purpose in life.

 The Law of Dharma or Cause and Effect governs the sixth chakra.
 You have within you a wise voice guiding you to express the highest aspects of your nature.
 Listen to this still inner voice, which is guiding you to manifest your full potential.
 Quiet the internal turbulence that is filled with the voices of others so you can identify the sound of your own soul.
 It has only one desire—for you to remember your essential nature as a spark of the divine.